Albert C. Barnes: Relationship with Bertrand Russell

 In the 1940s, Barnes helped salvage the career and life of the distinguished British philosopher Bertrand Russell.
 Russell was living in the Sierra Nevada Mountains in the summer of 1940, short of money and unable to earn an income from journalism or teaching.
 Barnes, who had been rebuffed by the University of Pennsylvania and the Philadelphia Museum of Art, had been impressed by Russell's battles with the Establishment.
 He invited Russell to teach philosophy at his Foundation.

 Russell invited Barnes to his cabin in Lake Tahoe for discussion.
-He secured a contract to teach for five years at an annual salary of $6,000, subsequently raised to $8,000, so Russell could give up his other teaching duties.
+He secured a contract to teach for five years at an annual salary of $6,000, and subsequently raised to $8,000, so Russell could give up his other teaching duties.

 The two men later fell out after Barnes was offended by the behavior of Russell's wife Patricia, who insisted on calling herself 'Lady Russell'.
-Barnes wrote to Russell, saying "when we engaged you to teach we did not obligate ourselves to endure forever the trouble-making propensities of your wife", and looked for excuses to dismiss him.
+Barnes wrote to Russell, saying "when we engaged you to teach we did not obligate ourselves to endure forever the trouble-making propensities of your wife," and looked for excuses to dismiss him.
 In 1942, when Russell agreed to give weekly lectures at the Rand School of Social Science, Barnes dismissed him for breach of contract.
 He claimed that the additional $2,000 per year of his salary was conditional upon Russell's teaching exclusively at the Foundation.
-Russell sued and was awarded $20,000— the amount owed being less than $4,000 and which the court expected Russell to be able to earn from teaching in a three-year period.
+Russell sued and was awarded $20,000—the amount owed being less than $4,000 and which the court expected Russell to be able to earn from teaching in a three-year period.